MontpellierRessourcesImagerie/microscopy-metrics/README.md

-A module for proceeding quality control with PSF
+A module for doing quality control with PSFs.